magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/docker-windows.md

 * TOC
 {:toc}

-This guide will help you to install and start ThingsBoard Gateway using Docker on Windows.
+This guide will help you to install and start IoT Hub Gateway using Docker on Windows.

 ## Prerequisites

 - [Install Docker Toolbox for Windows](https://docker-docs.uclv.cu/toolbox/toolbox_install_windows/){:target="_blank"};
 - You will need to have access to ThingsBoard.
 The easiest way is to use the [ThingsBoard Demo](https://demo.thingsboard.io/){:target="_blank"} server.
-The alternative option is to install the ThingsBoard locally using the [installation guide](https://thingsboard.io/docs/user-guide/install/installation-options/){:target="_blank"}.
+The alternative option is to install the IoT Hub locally using the [installation guide](https://thingsboard.io/docs/user-guide/install/installation-options/){:target="_blank"}.

 ## Download docker-compose file

 {% assign downloadGatewayConfigurationFile = '
    ===
       image: https://img.thingsboard.io/gateway/install/gateway-download-configuration-file-1-ce.png,
-      title: Go to the "**Dashboards**" page and open the "**ThingsBoard IoT Gateways**" dashboard;
+      title: Go to the "**Dashboards**" page and open the "**IoT Hub IoT Gateways**" dashboard;
    ===
       image: https://img.thingsboard.io/gateway/install/gateway-download-configuration-file-2-ce.png,
       title: Click the "**plus**" icon in the upper right corner to add a new gateway.
 Input the gateway name, specify the "default" device profile, and click "**Create**";